hvmerode/junit-pipeline/README.md

 Unit testing CI/CD pipelines is a challenge.
 Test frameworks for pipelines are almost non-existent or at least very scarce.
 Teams often develop pipelines using trial-and-error and they test along the way.
 Some of the challenges are:
-* During testing, a wrong version of an app was deployed by accident.
+* During testing the pipeline, a wrong version of an app was deployed by accident.
 * Code from a feature branch was accidentally tagged with a release version tag.
+* You need to wait for 15 minutes before the last step you just changed is executed.
 * The number of commits is very high because of the trial-and-error nature of developing and testing pipelines.
 * Temporary code, added to the pipeline specifically for testing is not removed.
 * Temporary disabled or commented code is not enabled / uncommented anymore.
 * The pipeline code contains switches or conditions specifically for testing the pipeline.
 * The overview with regular application pipeline runs is cluttered with a zillion test runs.
-* Asserts are difficult to incorporate in a pipeline, and if possible, it decreases readability.
+* Asserts are difficult to incorporate in a pipeline, and if possible, they decrease readability.

 This library is used to perform unit- and integration tests on (YAML) pipelines.
 At the moment, only Azure DevOps pipelines are supported.